-- Arrangements to regularly transport the unmanaged waste to a central waste management facility; and - in cases where the waste cannot be transported due to delays and unforeseen circumstances, it is not recommended to stockpile the unmanaged waste on the ground in the open.
-Covered bins shall be provided to store unmanaged organic wastes.
+- Arrangements to regularly (at least twice a month) transport the unmanaged waste to a central waste management facility; and - In cases where the waste cannot be transported due to delays and unforeseen circumstances, it is not recommended to stockpile the unmanaged waste on the ground, without any cover.
+Covered bins will be provided to store unmanaged organic wastes.
 It is also recommended to separate the putrescible waste from the green waste while storing in the wheelie bins.
 While this mitigation is not the most ideal, it is seen as the option with the least impact, pertaining to the resources available to the island and the difficulty in transportation.
 Alternative transfer arrangements shall be made within this duration.